Your Competition Can Be Your Best Teacher

 It’s wise during turbulent times to refocus your efforts to compete successfully and maintain, or improve, key dealer relationships in the marketplace.
-That’s not news.
-But how exactly should you go about it?
+That’s not news, but how exactly should you go about it?
 Consider taking some time to get to know—or re-familiarize yourself with—your competition.
+After all, it can be your best teacher.

 The fact is that no business exists in a vacuum.
 Competitors are plentiful and can be a great source of learning.
 Even better, you’ll find that basic information about them is readily available, and with some quick research, you’ll gain insights that will help you determine if and how to shift your strategy to win new business and differentiate yourself.